-But just in case you're not holding your breath, or shaking your head in disbelief, there's more - much more.
+And if all this isn't enough to have you holding your breath or shaking your head in disbelief, there's more - much more.
 Seated at Jesus' feet, listening with rapt attention, is none other than Martha's sister Mary.
 At his feet, just like any student of this rabbi - what nerve, what chutzpah!
 How dare she?!
-And of course those were the very questions Martha was muttering under her breath, until it all came to a boil, and she couldn't help recruiting Jesus.
-It's interesting to see how Jesus responded to Martha's attempt to triangulate him into the conflict between Martha and Mary - "Lord, make her help me".
-Most ministers, at least those with any scar tissue at all, are very sensitive to being 'triangulated'.
+And of course those were the very questions Martha was muttering under her breath, until it all came to a boil, and she couldn't help trying to recruit Jesus - "Lord, make her help me".
+It's interesting to see how Jesus responded to Martha's attempt to triangulate him into the conflict between herself and Mary.
+Most ministers, at least those with any scar tissue at all, are very sensitive to being 'triangulated' (dragged into a conflict to take one side against the other).
 There are three possible responses to such an attempt: the 'good', the 'bad', and the 'ugly'.
 The 'good' is to respond by asking about the conflict - you know, "Martha, why are you feeling this way towards Mary?" and exploring the answer.
 The 'bad' is to agree to take the side of the recruiter - "Mary, you should go help Martha".
 The 'ugly' was the choice Jesus took, namely to take the side of the 'other' instead of the recruiter, to rebuke Martha and to praise Mary.
 It's not too surprising that we don't hear Martha's response - it probably wasn't fit to print in a family bible!